 “To know thyself is the beginning of wisdom.” – Socrates

-You can’t truly live if you don’t know yourself and if you don’t take the necessary time to learn who you are then you’ll drift through life without a purpose.
+You can’t truly live if you don’t know yourself and if you’re not taking time to learn who you are then you’ll certainly drift through life without a purpose.

 During the times I retreated in my head, something happened.
 I started asking myself questions, I wanted to know why I was reacting to my situation so negatively.
 What was the point that I was so obviously missing?

 Little did I know that asking myself those questions was the start of my journey towards discovering my true self.

 Here’s the thing, you cannot heal in the same place that broke you.

 My mindset, my attitude, and —most importantly—my choices and decisions needed a complete overhaul.

 Today, I’m still on that journey and I believe it’s a journey that has no end.